 Fill lighting from below the camera

-Although we’re used to light coming from above, so your main light should never be positioned below your subject shining up, a fill light can.
+We’re used to light coming from above, so your main light should never be positioned below your subject shining up, but your fill can.

 In fact fill lighting is very often placed below the subject in portrait photography so that the light fills in the shadows beneath the chin.
 Clamshell lighting is exactly this – the main light is placed in front of and above the subject with the fill light in front of and below the subject.
 It’s a classic portrait lighting technique for beauty photography.

-When the fill light is below the subject make sure that the intensity of the fill light is less than the main light.
+When the fill light is below the subject make sure that its intensity is less than the main light.
 In other words it’s not as bright as the main light.

-This lighting cheat sheet will help you with thinking through lighting direction.
+This lighting cheat sheet will help you think through lighting direction.

-The two times that fill light is as bright as the main light is when you:
+The two times that fill is potentially as bright as the main light is when you:

 - Create a high key image